-I have served as a Ward Choir director in half a dozen wards over the course of nearly forty years and I would like to share some of the things I have learned.
-I can’t teach you the basics of conducting music on this web-site, but the LDS hymnal has some excellent instruction for beginning conductors and there is lots of content that can be found online.
-What I will try to do here is to share some of the things I have learned through the years that may help you be successful and face the challenges that are unique to fulfilling your calling as Ward Choir Director.
-Do you have a question or a suggestion for this director help page?
+I have served as a Ward Choir director in several wards over the years and I would like to share some of the things I have learned.
+It is not my intent to provide instruction on the basics of conducting music.
+The LDS hymnal has some excellent instruction for beginning conductors and there is lots of content that can be found online.
+What I will try to do here is to share some of the things I have learned that may help you be successful and face the challenges that are unique to fulfilling your calling as Ward Choir Director.
+Do you have a question or a suggestion for this Director Help page?
 Feel free to send me an email me by visiting the Contact page of this site.

 Just like anything else, all the knowledge and experience you can achieve will be beneficial in directing the choir.
 And the more you know, the more you can teach your choir members.
 Before you begin rehearsing a new piece, do a little research so you can explain the history of that piece to the choir members.
 Take advantage of conducting instruction or other music seminars provided by your stake or other sources.
 Listen to recordings of the Tabernacle Choir and pay special attention to what they are doing.
 Listen to their dynamics, tempo changes, how they pronounce their words, where they breath and where they don’t, etc. Watch more experienced conductors when you have a chance to observe them.
 You will see people conducting choirs in Stake Conferences, at General Conference, and at school and community events.
 Watch them and take note of how they do things.
 You can learn a lot by watching others.

 Don’t be afraid to ask questions.
 If you have a question about how to do something, find someone that knows the answer and ask.
 Resources may include your ward and stake music chairpersons, people in your extended family or friends with musical experience, the conductors of your children’s school music classes (if you know them), and even your older children (if they study music).
 Take a moment to think, and you will come up with several resources that would be glad to help you.